Professor Evelyn Arizpe

 I welcome enquiries from postgraduate students interested in any of these topics.

-As Programme Leader for the MEd in Children's Literature and Literacies in the School of Education and for the International Master in Children's Literature, Media and Culture (IMCLMC) I also welcome enquiries about the programme.
+As Programme Leader for the International Master in Children's Literature, Media and Culture (IMCLMC) I also welcome enquiries about the programme.

 I am particularly interested in children's meaning-making strategies in relation to verbal-visual interaction which is the focus of much of my research.
 I have delivered lectures, seminars and keynotes in my areas of interest, both in the UK and internationally, to researchers, practitioners and policy-makers.
 My work also involves international collaboration, especially with Spain and Latin America but also with colleagues in the USA and elsewhere.